 History & Heritage

 6655 Rose Hill between Rts 225 and 6

 Known for the famous Polar Bear Plunge to benefit Special Olympics, Sandy Point is 786 gorgeous acres of woodland and sandy beach at the western foot of the Bay Bridge.
 Swim, fish or just relax and wait out the holiday traffic at this Maryland favorite!

 1100 E College Pkwy.

 11 Blackwater National Wildlife Refuge

-Sprawling across more than 40 square miles on the lower Chesapeake Bay, with open vistas, lush, coastal ecosystems, and pristine waters, Blackwater is a true world treasure.
-Rent a kayak and explore the water trails on this hub of the Atlantic Flyway where bald eagles dot the sky like pigeons in a park and tens of thousands of ducks and geese cross the sun like great living clouds.
+Sprawling across more than 40 square miles on the lower Chesapeake Bay, with open vistas, lush coastal ecosystems, and pristine waters, Blackwater is a true world treasure.
+Rent a kayak and explore the water trails on this hub of the Atlantic Flyway where bald eagles dot the sky and tens of thousands of ducks and geese cross the sun like great living clouds.

 More about Blackwater National Wildlife Refuge